Callum Burton: Hull City

 He was released by Hull City at the end of the 2018–19 season.

 Cambridge United

 On 28 June 2019, Cambridge United announced that Burton had signed a two-year deal with the club.
 Mainly a backup to Dimitar Mitov, he did not play a league game until 29 December when the Bulgarian was in poor form; his debut was a 1–0 home win against Morecambe.

+He came in for an injured Mitov in December 2020 and remained first-choice goalkeeper as Cambridge gained promotion that season.